ppizarror/PyMultiDictionary/README.rst

     print(dictionary.translate('en', 'Range'))

-This will return the Translation of the word 'Range' in 20 different languages.
+This will return the word 'Range' translation in 20 different languages.
 You can also extend the scope of the translations by providing a target language, which will use Google Translate API, for example: